mlslucio/course-data-analysis-cogniive-class/README.md

 # course-data-analysis-cogniive-class
-Labs of data analysis course from cogniive-class using python
+Labs of data analysis course from cognitive-class using python